-Each ongoing volunteer program focuses on a particular social issue and works with a specific non-profit organization.
-A student program coordinator leads each program and provides overall guidance for the volunteers.
+Each weekly service program focuses on a particular social issue and works with a specific non-profit organization.
+A student program coordinator leads each program and provides guidance for the volunteers.

 Since 2002, the PVC's Jumpstart program has paired almost 100 Pepperdine students with pre-school children in local low-income neighborhoods.
 Students volunteer a total of 300 hours in one academic year and earn their work-study award in the process.